code-423n4/2023-07-tapioca-findings/data/LeoS-G.md

 *Gas: not taken into account in the final addition*

 # [G-02] Use `calldata` instead of `memory`
-Using `calldata` instead of `memory` for function parameters can save gas if the argument is only read in the function **tapioca-bar-audit**
+Using `calldata` instead of `memory` for function parameters can save gas if the argument is only read in the function.
+Only instances compilable with a simple type swap are considered valid.
+**tapioca-bar-audit**
 *16 instances*
 - [USDOMarketModule.sol#L137](https://github.com/Tapioca-DAO/tapioca-bar-audit/blob/master/contracts/usd0/modules/USDOMarketModule.sol#L137)